politelychaotic/politelychaotic/README.md

 - Hacker | Security Researcher | SOC Analyst | Coder | Netrunner
 - 🔭 Recent Computer Engineering (BS) grad.
 - 🌱 I’m currently learning offensive security with TryHackMe and HackTheBox.
 I am also scripting in my freetime in (Python, Bash, C/++), and working my way through Hands On Hacking by Matthew Hickey and Jennifer Arcuri, where I am pentesting a vulnerable mailserver VM, and Black Hat Python by Justin Seitz and Tim Arnold where I am working on my python scripting for terminal programs, and for building networking apps (especially for the purposes of pentesting and reconnaissance).
+- Building a SOC Homelab setup with Wazuh and Suricata (with plans to extend Suricata with Lua).

 <!--
 **politelychaotic/politelychaotic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.